Terms of reference for the Health Information Standards Organisation (HISO), a Ministry of Health committee.

-No member of HISO is legally responsible or liable for any act or omission of the Ministry of Health.
+No member is legally responsible or liable for any act or omission of the Ministry of Health.

-No member of HISO can be legally responsible or liable to the Ministry of Health for any act or omission of his or her own, provided the member has acted responsibly as required by these terms of reference.
+No member can be held legally responsible or liable by the Ministry for any act or omission of their own provided the member has acted responsibly as required by these terms of reference.

 Conflicts of interest

-Copyright over all HISO documents and other intellectual property is vested in the Crown, under the stewardship of the Ministry of Health.
+Copyright over all HISO documents and other intellectual property is vested in the Crown, under the Ministry’s stewardship.

 Fees and expenses